havilash/neural-network/README.md

 # Neural Network

-Neural Network Package
+Classification Neural Network

 ## Description

-This project is a versatile neural network package that can be used for training various deep learning models, including image recognition.
+This project is a versatile neural network package specifically designed for classification tasks.
+It can be used for training various deep learning models, including image recognition.
 The package includes an example project for MNIST classification to demonstrate its capabilities.
-With its flexible architecture, the package is suitable for a range of tasks requiring deep learning, offering high accuracy and reliability.
+With its flexible architecture, the package is suitable for a range of classification tasks requiring deep learning, offering high accuracy and reliability.

 ## Getting Started